Viennese wine can be enjoyed in wine taverns and in the city center.

 More than 210 discounts and free travel with the Vienna Card

 Route 2 goes from Strebersdorf to the famous Heurige location Stammersdorf.
-The landscape is not the only impressive feature of this ten-kilometer-long trail.
+The landscape is not the only impressive feature of this trail, which is about 11.7 kilometer long.
 Numerous Heurige along the way offer a pleasant respite from the walk along with delicious culinary treats.
 The Weingut Wieninger is particularly popular and well-known.